Payment Licenses in Europe: How To Find the Right Regulator?

 Popular Regulatory Destinations for a Payment License

-There is no league table of licence application efficiency, unfortunately.
-However, some EU states are more favoured by applicants than others, for a variety of reasons.
+Unfortunately, there is no league table for license application efficiency.
+However, some EU states are more favored by applicants than others for a variety of reasons.

-Here, in alphabetical order, are some of the more popular jurisdictions for licence applicants, along with advantages and disadvantages of each.
+Here, in alphabetical order, are some of the more popular jurisdictions for license applicants, along with the advantages and disadvantages of each.
 This is not an exhaustive list, and the pros and cons of each are subject to change over time.

 Image: Christian Lue (Unsplash)